International Lutheran Council

 The council's chairman is Bishop Juhana Pohjola of the Evangelical Lutheran Mission Diocese of Finland.
 The executive secretary is Albert B. Collver III of the LCMS.
 Delegates to the ILC meet every two years.

 The organization has not accepted the Joint Declaration on the Doctrine of Justification, an agreement reached by the Catholic Church's Pontifical Council for Promoting Christian Unity (PCPCU) and the Lutheran World Federation, in 1999.
 However, the ILC has been involved in dialogue with the PCPCU, with a final report released on 30 November 2021.

+In recent years, several churches affiliated with the LWF have expressed interest in building closer ties to or applying for membership in the ILC due to its traditional theological viewpoints, which has caused the LWF to completely sever ties with the ILC.

 History

 The origins of the ILC go back to a meeting at Uelzen, Germany, in July 1952 by Lutherans who were not happy with the theological course being taken by the Lutheran World Federation.
-Among the participants were delegates from the Lutheran Church–Missouri Synod who had been observers at the LWF assembly in Hannover.
+Among the participants were delegates from the LCMS who had been observers at the LWF assembly in Hannover.
 Other delegates were present from churches affiliated with the LCMS from Germany, Australia, Denmark, and the United Kingdom.
 Two further meetings were held, in Oakland, California, in 1958 and in Cambridge, England, in August 1963.
 At the latter meeting it was decided to create a permanent organization, a "Continuation Committee", to act for the group in between meetings, which were now dubbed International Lutheran Theological Conferences.
 The committee was also tasked with publishing a theological journal and a committee bulletin, and with facilitating exchanges of pastors, theological professors, and students.
 However, the meeting explicitly disclaimed it was founding a group in opposition to the LWF.

 Five more "theological conferences" were held until the name was shortened to International Lutheran Conference at the Eighth Conference in Porto Alegre, Rio Grande do Sul, Brazil.
 Resolutions passed during this period described the ILC as a partnership, forum, or "group of independent Lutheran churches".
 At the Fifteenth Conference in Antigua, Guatemala, the group decided on creating a more formal structure as an association of churches and adopted a set of Guiding Principles that would serve as a constitution and theological point of reference.
 The "Continuation Committee" was replaced by an "Executive Council".

 At the 2018 World Conference meeting, held in Antwerp, Belgium, on 25–26 September 2018, the ILC voted to admit 17 new church bodies, 11 as full members and 6 as associate members.
 This increased the church members of ILC to 54 and their faithful to 7.15 million members.

 At the 2022 World Conference meeting, the Evangelical Lutheran Church of Latvia was accepted as a full member.
 It had already been accepted as an observer member in February 2022.